dasch-swiss/dsp-api/docs/03-endpoints/api-admin/permissions.md

 }
 ```

-All properties of the default object access permission are optional and may be combined.
+All attributes of the default object access permission are optional and may be combined.

 [NOTE!]
-Only certain combinations of properties are allowed.
+Only certain combinations of attributes are allowed.
 Only exactly one of the following combinations is allowed:

 - `forGroup`
 - `forResourceClass`
 - `forProperty`
 - `forResourceClass` and `forProperty`

-If the combination of properties is not allowed, the request will fail with a `400 Bad Request` error.
+If the combination of attributes is not allowed, the request will fail with a `400 Bad Request` error.
-Any valid combination of properties will replace the existing values.
+Any valid combination of attributes will replace the existing values.

 If present, the `hasPermissions` property must contain the necessary parameters with respect to the type of the permission
 as described in the [Creating New Default Object Access Permissions](#creating-new-default-object-access-permissions) section.

-The response is the updated default object access permission with its new properties and is the same as when
+The response is the updated default object access permission with its new attributes and is the same as when
 [creating a new default object access permission](#creating-new-default-object-access-permissions).

 ### Deleting a Permission